 “I’m trying to convince designers that parametric / solid modeling is superior to surface modeling.
 You’d think the first sketch you put down is the best, but that is hardly the case.
 You should not stick to a design just because it is too difficult to modify it.”

 2. Exported 3D design concepts give the team a headstart on the final product design

 Samuele uses Shapr3D to draw concepts which he can later share with his design team in STEP or X_T formats.

-Samuele is using Shapr3D to draw concepts which he can later share with his design team in STEP or XT formats.
-They can choose to rebuild them and use as a reference, or use the actual geometry to refine it in SolidWorks.
-Sometimes he just makes screenshots and shares his ideas with the team - he says sharing in 3D is more effective than sharing hand drawn sketches (his previous method).
+The team can rebuild the models, use them as a reference, or work with the actual geometry to refine it in SolidWorks.
+Sometimes he just makes screenshots and shares his ideas with the team - he says sharing in 3D is more effective than sending hand drawn sketches, which is what he used to do.

 Like the article?
 Spread the word by sharing

 Learn how Ozzie Sanfolin built a company that manufactures custom-made RC plane parts with the help of Shapr3D